-Once exercised, by holding the stock for a year and a day after exercise, it is possible to convert all appreciation into capital gains.
-The shares with a basis of $0 are called the “additional shares” and have a basis and holding period of 0.

 Exercise Considerations of Nonqualified Stock Options

+We have already discussed some of the unique considerations for exercise of ISOs, particularly as it pertains to managing the AMT exposure.
+With NQSOs, which trigger compensation income when exercised, there are also unique considerations.

 There are differences in opinion regarding the best strategy for the exercise of nonqualified stock options.
 Many people say to exercise early and hold the stock.
 This way the spread that is taxed as ordinary compensation income upon exercise is typically small, and the appreciation over time will be subject to the lower capital gains rates.
 But others criticize this approach, pointing out that the underlying stock can decline in value after the exercise and this eliminates the leverage in the option.